I have funding available to provide financial support for one or two

-highly motivated and qualified graduate students interested in pursuing
+for two highly motivated and qualified graduate student interested in pursuing

 Interested students should contact me by email.
 Your email should include